 We have been meditating on the fact that the Lord sees everything we have ever done for Him, and nothing escapes His attention.
-The day will come when, as Christians, we will gain our inheritance given to us in Christ before time began.
+As Christians, the day will come when we will gain our inheritance given to us in Christ before time began.

 I find it interesting that the believers forgot the acts of kindness they had done, but God hadn't.
-He recorded every act of service, and He will reward us openly at the Judgment Seat of Christ.
+He records every act of service, and He will reward us openly at the Judgment Seat of Christ.
 To whom was He referring to in calling some "the least of His brothers?"
 I think it would be those around us who are rarely noticed.
-Perhaps, they are those who cannot help themselves, those sick, or in prison.
-He is ever close to those who are poor in the things of this world, those who are strangers to us, those who are in bondage to a religion of works.
+Perhaps they are those who cannot help themselves, those sick, or in prison.
+He is close to those who are poor in this world, those who are alone and bound to a religion of works.
 He wants to use each of us to set them free, to visit them, to feed them—not only bread and water but also to give them the Bread of Life, too (John 6:35).

 The Reward of Christlikeness